mongodb/specifications/source/change-streams/change-streams.rst

 - ``$redact``

 A driver MUST NOT throw an exception if any unsupported stage is provided, but instead depend on the server to return an error.

+A driver MUST NOT throw an exception if a user adds, removes, or modifies fields using ``$project``.
+The server will produce an error if ``_id`` is projected out, but a user should otherwise be able to modify the shape of the change stream event as desired.
+This may require the result to be deserialized to a ``BsonDocument`` or custom-defined type rather than a ``ChangeStreamDocument``.
+It is the responsiblity of the user to ensure that the deserialized type is compatible with the specified ``$project`` stage.

 The aggregate helper methods MUST have no new logic related to the ``$changeStream`` stage.
 Drivers MUST be capable of handling `TAILABLE_AWAIT <https://github.com/mongodb/specifications/blob/master/source/crud/crud.rst#read>`_  cursors from the aggregate command in the same way they handle such cursors from find.